The Bar-Steward Sons of Val Doonican: Live shows

-The band have played over 1350 shows to date, and proclaim on their website that they are "The hardest-working comedy band in the UK".
+The band have played over 1400 shows to date, and proclaim on their website that they are "The hardest-working comedy band in the UK".

 The band's live shows range from full band shows, to solo acoustic shows by Scott Doonican.
-The band are regulars on the UK festival scene, and have also supported a number of diverse acts including Levellers, Chas & Dave, Roy Wood, John Otway, Fairport Convention, Manic Street Preachers, Eliza Carthy, Tony Christie, The Flaming Lips and The Darkness.
+The band are regulars on the UK festival scene, and have also supported a number of diverse acts including Nile Rodgers, Levellers, Chas & Dave, Roy Wood, John Otway, Fairport Convention, Manic Street Preachers, Eliza Carthy, Tony Christie, The Flaming Lips, Garbage and The Darkness.

 Band shows are often enhanced by audience participation and various set-pieces.

 The band regularly invite other musicians to play with them.
 At Fairport's Cropredy Convention in August 2018, former Fairport Convention multi-instrumentalist Maartin Allcock, complete with Doonican-style tank-top, joined them for the finale on bass guitar, at Beautiful Days 2017 they were joined by Eliza Carthy, and at Whitwell Festival of Music in 2015, they were joined by Graham Oliver guitarist and founding member of Yorkshire heavy metal band Saxon.
 Scott also joined Graham Oliver's Saxon on stage that same evening, brandishing a banjulele for Saxon song Wheels Of Steel (which the Doonicans covered as a hidden track on their 2017 album, Ave It : Bold As Brass), and again at the band's own 'Doonifest' in October 2019.

 In February 2019, the band announced the date for their 1000th show, to take place at The Palace Theatre in Redditch, Worcestershire on 25 October 2019, which was a sell-out.
 The band later announced and successfully crowdfunded a project to film and record a live DVD and double album on the night of the show.